OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Application Source Code Integrity Checks

-In the ["Debugging"](../techniques/ios/MASTG-TECH-0084.md) chapter, we discussed the iOS IPA application signature check.
-We also saw that determined reverse engineers can bypass this check by re-packaging and re-signing an app using a developer or enterprise certificate.
+In ["Debugging"](../techniques/ios/MASTG-TECH-0084.md), we discuss the iOS IPA application signature check.
+We also learn that determined reverse engineers can bypass this check by re-packaging and re-signing an app using a developer or enterprise certificate.
 One way to make this harder is to add a custom check that determines whether the signatures still match at runtime.

 Apple takes care of integrity checks with DRM.
 However, additional controls (such as in the example below) are possible.
 The `mach_header` is parsed to calculate the start of the instruction data, which is used to generate the signature.
 Next, the signature is compared to the given signature.
 Make sure that the generated signature is stored or coded somewhere else.